y-ncao/Python-Study/README.md

 [Whitebook](./WhiteBook) including some solutions from Career Cup 150 questions.
 Very basic.

 [Concept Implement](./Concept_Implement) includes the python implementation of important CS concepts.

+[Interviews](./Interviews) are real interview questions.
+Most of them are not in Leetcode.

 [run.py](./run.py) is a script to test solutions when input is not very complicated.
 Just update the file name and function name in Solution and run the script.